aquariumbio/aquarium/doc/Installation.md

 Then edit database.yml to suit your local configuration.
 You probably don't need to change anything if you are running in "Development"" mode.
 Otherwise, you need to set up a MySQL server and associate a user name and password.

+You can install all the gems

+	bundle install

+If rails complains about "An error occurred while installing mysql2 (0.3.13)...", you should install mysql on your local computer or server.

+You should migrate the databaes by doing

+	rake db:migrate

+If rails complains about "SQLite3::SQLException: no such table...", you could do the following and then migrate.

+	rake db:schema:load

 Start Aquarium
 --